mikolmogorov/Ragout/README.md

 Contacts
 --------
-Please report any bugs directly to the issue tracker of this project.
+Please report any problems directly to the github issue tracker.
-Also, you can send your feedback at fenderglass@gmail.com
+Also, you can send your feedback to fenderglass@gmail.com

 Acknowledgements